The Beginner’s Guide to Zero Waste

 Well, think of it this way, if you were to reach for a reusable cup of coffee for your morning beverage every day, you’d be saving 365 coffee cups from going to the landfill.

-If a million of us were to do the same thing, 360,000,000 cups of plastic saved from the landfill.
+If a million of us were to do the same thing, 360,000,000 cups of plastic would be saved from the landfill.

 Is Zero Waste just a Trend?